Open-access Classics resources

 If you've decided to use your time in self-isolation to learn Latin, check out the Satura Lanx Latin podcast, which guides you through some of the building block texts of Roman literature.
 Check out this link for a taster, by way of Catullus III.

 As well as ancient language group and private lessons, Schola Humanistica also hosts monthly 'webinars' conducted in Latin.
-This month's webinar 'De Hominis Excellentia' will centre on the analysis and discussion of literary passages concerning the Dignity of Man.

-The Chicago Homer is a multilingual database that uses the search and display capabilities of electronic texts to make the distinctive features of Early Greek epic accessible to readers with and without Greek.
+The Chicago Homer is a multilingual database that uses the search and display capabilities of electronic texts to make the distinctive features of early Greek epic accessible to readers with and without Greek.
 Except for fragments, it contains all the texts of these poems in the original Greek, along with English and Greek translations.

 Corpus medicorum Graecorum/ Latinorum